Tales of the Unexplained and Unexpected

 You can experience Death Gulch’s noxious fumes yourself by hiking up the Cache Creek Trail in the Lamar Valley.
 Death Gulch is on the opposite side of the river from the hiking trail, but you can still smell the gas.
 Just before you reach Death Gulch, look for a hot spring boiling up in the middle of Cache Creek.
 Its name is Wahb Springs, after Thompson-Seton’s imaginary bear.

-Flesh-Eating Plants?
+Carnivorous Plants?
 Yes, Indeed

 Yellowstone has a whopping 1,300 species of plants — but only two stand out for being carnivorous.
 That’s right, the bladderworts and sundews found in Yellowstone actually feed on prey.